 Is The Church Supposed To Be a Spectator Event?

 When most Christians think of church, a largely spectator event comes to mind.

-Other than join in a few hymns (usually pre-selected by the "worship leader", "choir master", or member of the clergy) the congregation largely sits quietly in their pew, while the pastor conducts the service and delivers the sermon.
-They stand and sit on cue and pass the offering plate.
+Other than join in a few hymns (usually pre-selected by the 'worship leader' or 'choir master') and the occasional "amen" the congregation stand and sit on cue and pass the offering plate while the pastor conducts the service and delivers the sermon.

 So also you, since you are zealous of spiritual gifts, seek to abound for the edification of the church.
 Therefore let one who speaks in a tongue pray that he may interpret.
 (1 Corinthians 14:12-13 NASB)

 What is the outcome then, brethren?
 When you assemble, each one has a psalm, has a teaching, has a revelation, has a tongue, has an interpretation.
 Let all things be done for edification.
 (1 Corinthians 14:26 NASB)